FlixCoder/Rust-Evo-LSTM/README.md

 # Rust-Evo-LSTM
-LSTM / Neural network structure to be used in my GeneralEvolutionFramework to create evolutionary LSTMs.
+Evolutionary LSTM-like network architecture to replace unrolling and backpropagation in LSTMs with evolution.